By Dwight Miller - June 24, 2026

 The Shift: Why Creators Are Leaving Mainstream MediaIn recent years, a powerful truth has become undeniable: ownership matters more than exposure.
 We’re witnessing a real-time transformation as well-known journalists and creators move away from traditional media platforms to build something they fully control.
 Joy Reid left MSNOW to start her and own her own channel and Roland Martin’s Black Star Network is a prime example—a fully independent digital news platform delivering shows directly to audiences on YouTube and other channels.This is more than a career move.
 It’s a power move.Why They’re Walking AwayMainstream media offers visibility—but not ownership.When you work ...

-Black music built the global entertainment economy.
+The Asset We Never Owned — Black Music & Black Wealth Culture · Economy · Legacy The Asset We Never Owned Black music built the global entertainment economy.
 The artists got pennies.
 The labels got empires.
 It's time to change the architecture — not the music.
+The History From the Record Store to Nothing There was a time when a musician ...